leroy-merlin-br/metamorphosis/readme.md

 **Important:** *Make sure that you already have installed the OS driver for kafka, and the kafka php extension.*

-You can install library through Composer:
+You can install the library via Composer:

 ```
 $ composer require leroy-merlin-br/metamorphosis